-1. Open a door.
-(The H1/5 GREEN wire or the H1/7 VIOLET wire must be connected.)
+1. Open a door: (The GREEN wire, H1/5, or the VIOLET, H1/7 must be connected.)

-2. Key.
-Turn the ignition on.
-(The YELLOW wire, H1/9 must be connected.)
+2. Turn the ignition on: (The YELLOW wire, H1/9 must be connected.)

-3. Select the receiver channel: Press and release the Valet/Program button the number of times necessary to access the desired channel.
+3. Select the receiver channel: Press and release the Valet®/Program button the number of times necessary to access the desired channel.

-NOTE: If adding a remote, a button must be taught to the unit in the Channel 1 or Channel 4 position prior to programming other channels, unless programming to one of the Auto Learn Configurations.
+NOTE: If adding a remote, a button must be taught to the unit in the Channel 1 or Channel 4 position prior to programming other channels.

-Press and HOLD the Valet/Program button once more.
+Press and hold the Valet®/Program button once more.
 The siren will chirp and the LED will blink the number of times corresponding to the channel that is accessed.